Inside the Star

 The antimatter presence went very still.

-You claim continuity.
-You claim you return.
+"You claim continuity.
+You claim you return."

 "Yes."

-You claim a universe that keeps a record.
+"You claim a universe that keeps a record."

-ZiggyBoot almost laughed.
+Ziggaboot almost laughed.
 "You have no idea."

 The antimatter presence pressed closer.
 The bruise deepened; the star's field songs thinned further.

-We have observed patterns.
-We have not observed… what you call soul matter.
+"We have observed patterns.
 We have observed your Dam.
 Your institutions.
-Your capture.
-We have no interest in your moral ledger.
+We have no interest in your moral ledger."

-"I do," ZiggyBoot said, and felt his own anger burn brighter than the star around him.
+"I do," Ziggaboot said, and felt his own anger burn brighter than the star around him.
 "It's broken.
 It punishes consequences without caring about intent.
 It calls itself fair while grinding lives into lessons.
 It executes people for accidents."

 Because they were.
 Because they always had.